SamQuintero22/randomly-solved-soccer-tournaments/README.md

 The most unpredictable soccer tournament in the world.
 Place your bets (if you're 18+)!

 # Project in development 🚧⚒️
-This is going to FANtastic!
+This is going to be FANtastic!

 # Goal ⚽!
 The objective of this project is train inheritance, abstact classes and interfaces but making it funny taking advantage of the most popular sport on the world (taking into account its characteristic randomness).